 Let’s compare it with the original F10 model.

-The number of buttons are the same, but they’ve reorganize the key mapping.
-It’s clearly an improvement as I never used the 8 buttons key on the Mele F10, except Mute, and there are now Mute, prev and next, play/pause button on the first bottom row, and Game, My Box, STB and TV on the bottom row for gaming mode, and IR functions.
-The only downside is that the mouse button to enable mouse mode is also left click, so you may click when you just want to enable the mouse.
-The previous mouse button, as been replace with the A.I Power button for IR remote controls.
-They have miniaturized the RF dongle even further, and although it’s nice in the way, it’s easier to lose, and harder to differentiate with other tiny USB dongles I have.
+The number of buttons is the same, but they’ve reorganized the key mapping.
+It’s clearly an improvement as I never used the 8 buttons key on the Mele F10, except Mute, and there are now Mute, prev and next, play/pause buttons on the first bottom row, and Game, My Box, STB, and TV on the bottom row for gaming mode, and IR functions.
+The only downside is that the mouse button to enable mouse mode is also left-click, so you may click when you just want to enable the mouse.
+The previous mouse button has been replaced with the AI Power button for IR remote controls.
+They have miniaturized the RF dongle even further, and although it’s nice in the way, it’s easier to lose, and harder to differentiate from other tiny USB dongles I have.

 The keyboard side has also changed, as they added a mouse left and right buttons, and the game button, slightly shuffling the keys around.
 I’m not a big fan of having the Esc and Backspace at the bottom, but I understand choices had to be made, and it’s a plus not to have to turn the remote each time you want to use the mouse mode.
 There’s still no Tab key to switch between fields, but the down key works most of the time.
-Other change, not shown on the pictures, has been the replacement of the mini USB port for charging the built-in 500 mAh battery by a micro USB port.
+Another change, not shown in the pictures, has been the replacement of the mini USB port for charging the built-in 500 mAh battery by a micro USB port.

 The second major feature is the “IR learning function”.
 What can go wrong here?
 Everything is clearly explained in the user’s manual, so I started with recording the main keys of the TV remote control.
-All keys can be programmed on Mele F10 except Power, Game, My Box, STB and TV buttons.
+All keys can be programmed on Mele F10 except Power, Game, My Box, STB, and TV buttons.
 After I thought I had successfully programmed the remote control, I gave it a try, and…. it did not work.
 Trying again with just the volume+ key, and it failed again.
 Then I switched to my aircon remote control. no luck.
 Second massive failure.

-You can also watch the video review below, where I compare Mele F10 to Mele F10 Deluxe, try a few working features, and showing how Game mode and IR learning functions did not work for me.
+You can also watch the video review below, where I compare Mele F10 to Mele F10 Deluxe, try a few working features, and show how Game mode and IR learning functions did not work for me.

-In conclusion, despite Game mode and IR learning function disasters, Mele F10 Deluxe is a better air mouse than Mele F10 thanks to an improved control of the mouse pointer, and more useful keys (play/pause, prev/next) on the remote side.
+In conclusion, despite Game mode and IR learning function disasters, Mele F10 Deluxe is a better air mouse than Mele F10 thanks to improved control of the mouse pointer, and more useful keys (play/pause, prev/next) on the remote side.
 [Update: I’ve used it more, and when clicking with the OK button, the mouse pointer may jump, and this does not seem to happen with the L mouse button.
 This can get really annoying, and holding the remote to click the L button instead feels a little awkward].
 Mele F10 Deluxe can be purchased for $34.99 on Mele’s Aliexpress store, but I understand you can get $5 discount by mentioning you’ve been referred by CNX Software in the comment field, bringing the price down to $29.99 (Chat with them first to confirm).
 There are also other sellers on Aliexpress that sell it for the same price, and it can be found on DealExtreme for $31.92.
-For reference, the original Mele F10 now sells for $27.30 on DX, and as low as $22.49 on Aliexpress.
+For reference, the original Mele F10 now sells for $27.30 on DX and as low as $22.49 on Aliexpress.